Contractor or Employee in the Philippines? The Label Won’t Save You

 Here is the part that gets missed.
 Australian law could reach Ms Pascua at all because of structure, not geography: she held a contract directly with an Australian business, which is what let the Commission treat her as an "Australian-based employee" of an "Australian employer" under the Fair Work Act.
 Change the structure and the result changes with it.

 Outsourcing providers point to the mirror-image situation from the same period: a full-time worker placed with an Australian company, but employed through a Philippine firm, who could not pursue a Fair Work claim — because there was no direct employment relationship with the Australian business to anchor it.
 Same kind of work; entirely different exposure.
-That gap — a direct contract on one side, employment by a separate local entity on the other — is the whole basis of the employer-of-record model, and we follow where it leads below.
+That gap — a direct contract on one side, employment by a separate local entity on the other — is the whole basis of the employer-of-record model, and it's the reason the structure matters as much as the paperwork.
+Whether Australian law reaches a worker 5,000 km away is its own slippery question, which we unpack in does australian employment law apply to overseas workers.

 What this means if you hire Filipino "contractors"

 There's a second trap on the Philippine side: labor-only contracting.
-If an arrangement really just supplies manpower for the principal's core work, and the contractor lacks substantial capital and genuine control, the law can treat the principal as the true employer (Labor Code arts.
+If an arrangement really just supplies manpower for your core business, and the contractor lacks substantial capital and genuine control over the work, the law can treat you — the principal — as the real employer, with the contractor reduced to a mere agent (Labor Code arts.
 106–109; DOLE Department Order 174).
-Get classification wrong and the consequences stack: regularisation and security of tenure, back pay and benefits, arrears on SSS, PhilHealth and Pag-IBIG, 13th-month pay, and exposure on any dismissal.
+The label on the invoice doesn't save the arrangement; the substance controls, just as it did across the Tasman.

 How an employer of record in the Philippines removes the question